-Nature’s nourishment for the mind and body, OR, Mother earth’s gift of natural medicine attuned to the human condition.
+Nature’s nourishment for the mind and body, OR, Mother earth’s natural medicine gift attuned to the human condition.

-Keep those words in your head when you are trying to conquer your fitness, weight loss, and self-development goals.
-Trust me those descriptions will make things easier and the food taste all the sweeter.
+Keep those words in your head when trying to conquer your fitness, weight loss, and self-development goals.
+Trust me, those descriptions will make things easier, and the food taste all the sweeter.

-Moreover, a healthy diet combined with some light daily exercise can prevent the onset of many small illnesses and more serious long term health problems.
+Moreover, a healthy diet combined with light daily exercise can prevent many small illnesses and more serious long-term health problems.

-Several studies have also shown that when you combine good nutrition with physical activity, on even a small scale, (gym membership is not required).
-Then the average human has the ability to push life expectancy beyond the established average in their area.
+Several studies have shown that when you combine good nutrition with physical activity on even a small scale (gym membership is not required), then the average human has the ability to push life expectancy beyond the established average in their area.

 REGULARLY EATING THE SIX TYPES OF ESSENTIAL NUTRIENTS CAN: